mhucka/zowie/README.md

 ### Available methods of writing Zotero links

 Zuppa supports multiple methods of writing the Zotero select link.
-The default method is to write it into the `com.apple.metadata:kMDItemWhereFroms` extended attribute of the file, which is displayed as "Where from" in Finder "Get Info" panels.
 The option `-l` will cause Zuppa to print a list of all the methods available, then exit.
+The default method is to write it to the Finder comments, which are displayed in the Finder's "Get Info" panel for a file.

 The option `-m` can be used to select one or more methods when running Zuppa.
-(Write the method names separated with commas without spaces.)
+Write the method names separated with commas without spaces.
 For example,

 ```shell
 zuppa -m findercomment,pdfsubject ~/my-zotero/storage